stevenhughes08/MyDogsSocalCalendar/README.md

 # Navigate to the SocialDog folder
 	#Run NPM Install - this will install all required dependancies.

-# To view The project un NPM start.
+# To view The project run NPM start.